TomKrauss/pks-edit/doc/manual/find_replace.md

 When finding/replacing text in multiple files, the following special options (in addition to normal search options) are available:

-- `Single Match in File` will try to find only the 1st occurrence of the search pattern
+- <a name="find-in-files-single-match"></a>_Single Match in File_ will try to find only the 1st occurrence of the search pattern in a file to quickly scan through all files with matches.
-- `Ignore Binary Files` will ignore all files with binary content (zip-files, exe-files, obj-files, etc...)
+- <a name="find-in-files-ignore-binary"></a>_Ignore Binary Files_ will ignore all files with binary content (zip-files, exe-files, obj-files, etc...)
-- `Append to previous Result` will extend the previously displayed _search result list_.
+- <a name="find-in-files-append"></a>_Append to previous Result_ will extend the previously displayed _search result list_.
-- `Search in previous Results` will only consider files mentioned in the currently displayed _search result list_.
+- <a name="find-in-files-search-in-previous"></a>_Search in previous Results_ will only consider files mentioned in the currently displayed _search result list_.

 If the option `Search in previous Results` is not specified, all files in the selected path with the given _filename pattern_ are searched recursively (one may specify a maximum folder depth for the search).
 The filename pattern might be a simple pattern such as `*.txt` or a combination of file name patterns all to consider such as `*.c;*.h`.